“When it is dark enough, you can see the stars.” ~ Charles A. Beard …

 We sometimes require the darkness of difficulties and hardships in our lives to see the brightness–the goodness and the beauty–of the stars.
-Do you take the time to realize the positive potential available to you through your obstacles, difficulties, or setbacks?
-A failed relationship can teach you much about yourself and what you do and do not like in other people.
-A job that is difficult and unpleasant can teach you much about what you can and cannot do well, and what you truly enjoy and do not enjoy doing.
-The death of a loved one can help you to reflect on what that person meant to you and to appreciate those who are still here with you in life.
+Do I take the time to realize the positive potential available to me through my obstacles, difficulties, or setbacks?
+A failed relationship can teach me much about myself and what I do and do not like in other people.
+A job that is difficult and unpleasant can teach me much about what I can and cannot do well, and what I truly enjoy and do not enjoy doing.
+The death of a loved one can help me to reflect on what that person meant to me and to appreciate those who are still here with me in life.

 Look for the positive in every obstacle you encounter today.

 What sort of things build the most character in us: the positive and easy, or the difficult and sometimes negative?

 How would you advise a friend to look at his or her problems?
 Do you look at yours in the way that you would advise others to?